ktrieu/Polytope/README.md

 # Polytope

 This is my graphics learning project.
-Currently supports a mouselook based camera, colored direction lighting, and shadow mapping.
+Currently supports a mouselook based camera, colored directional lighting, and shadow mapping.
+It also contains a resource system, which preprocesses model files (with `assimp`) and images (with `stb_image`).

 ## Setup